maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Later dialects, those developed for home computers, often lack the `RANDOMIZE` statement.
 Instead, they generate random numbers by applying a simple formula to some internal hardware value, normally a timer on the video circuitry.
 This makes the system very simple to implement, it runs quickly, and there is no need to `RANDOMIZE` as even the shortest delays when `RUN`ning the program will be sufficient to produce complete random values.

-#### Notes:
+#### Variations:

+Sinclair BASICs use `RAND` as a short form for `RANDOMIZE`.

 GW-BASIC has the additional oddity that if the *aexp* is left out, it will pause and ask the user for a seed value similar to an `INPUT` statement.
 To get the same behavior as other dialects, where it uses the clock as a seed, one uses the `RANDOMIZE TIMER` variation, which is not (currently) supported in RetroBASIC.

+#### Notes:

-Because `RANDOMIZE` is so useful for debugging and many programs do not include the statement, RetroBASIC also allows the seed to be set on the command line using the `--random` switch.
+Because `RANDOMIZE` is so useful for debugging and many programs do not include this statement, RetroBASIC also allows the seed to be set on the command line using the `--random` switch.
 This allows you to set the seed without modifying the original program.

 #### See: